-5.300 • Responsibilities of the Treatment Provider within the Team
+5.300 ♦ Responsibilities of the Treatment Provider within the Team

-- 5.310 A treatment provider shall:
+5.310 A treatment provider shall:

-- A. Work collaboratively with the supervising officer of each offender, the polygraph examiner, and with other relevant professionals.

-- B. Immediately report to the supervising officer any significant occurrence(s) in the offender's circumstances and all violations of the provider/client contract, including those related to specific conditions of probation, parole, or community corrections;

-- C. A provider shall immediately report to the supervising officer evidence or likelihood of an offender's increased risk of re-offending;

-- D. A provider shall report to the supervising officer any reduction in frequency or duration of contacts or any alteration in treatment modality that constitutes a change in an offender's treatment plan.
-Any permanent reduction in duration or frequency of contacts or permanent alteration in treatment modality shall be determined on an individual case basis by the CST.

-- E. Provide to the supervising officer on a monthly basis progress reports documenting an offender's attendance, financial status in treatment, participation in treatment, change in risk factors, changes in the treatment plan, and treatment progress.

-- F. Provide the following information regarding the offender's treatment progress pursuant to Colorado State Statute if a revocation of probation or parole, or regression of community corrections is filed by the supervising officer:

-- Changes in the treatment plan

-- Attendance record

-- Treatment activities

-- The offender's compliance in treatment

-- Treatment recommendations including level

-- Offenders' threat to the community

-- Any other material relevant to the court at the hearing

-- G. Be prepared to testify in court if necessary.

-- H. Coordinate with the (CST) all recommendations regarding child and victim contact in compliance with all pertinent aspects of Section 5.700 of the Standards.
+- A. Work collaboratively with the supervising officer of each offender, the polygraph examiner, and with other relevant professionals. - B. Immediately report to the supervising officer any significant occurrence(s) in the offender's circumstances and all violations of the provider/client contract, including those related to specific conditions of probation, parole, or community corrections; - C. A provider shall immediately report to the supervising officer evidence or likelihood of an offender's increased risk of re-offending; - D. A provider shall report to the supervising officer any reduction in frequency or duration of contacts or any alteration in treatment modality that constitutes a change in an offender's treatment plan.
+Any permanent reduction in duration or frequency of contacts or permanent alteration in treatment modality shall be determined on an individual case basis by the CST. - E. Provide to the supervising officer on a monthly basis progress reports documenting an offender's attendance, financial status in treatment, participation in treatment, change in risk factors, changes in the treatment plan, and treatment progress. - F. Provide the following information regarding the offender's treatment progress pursuant to Colorado State Statute if a revocation of probation or parole, or regression of community corrections is filed by the supervising officer: - Changes in the treatment plan - Attendance record - Treatment activities - The offender's compliance in treatment - Treatment recommendations including level - Offenders' threat to the community - Any other material relevant to the court at the hearing - G. Be prepared to testify in court if necessary. - H. Coordinate with the (CST) all recommendations regarding child and victim contact in compliance with all pertinent aspects of Section 5.700 of the Standards.
+When contact with the offender's own child has not been prohibited or restricted, the CST should review whether there are, or should be, options to place parameters or restrictions around the contact when necessary to ensure safety.
+There may also be instances when new information indicates that such contact is contraindicated due to increased risk of the offender to the child.
+To restrict or preclude contact, a subsequent Court/Parole Board Order is needed.
+Therefore, the treatment provider shall communicate such information to the supervising officer.
+If the CST is in agreement, then such information should be presented to the Court/Parole Board pursuant to local procedures.

 - I. Require the offender to complete comprehensive safety plans for a variety of activities in the community.
 The safety plan shall include the following information:

 - Activity

 - Who is participating in the activity

 - Date and time of activity

 - Location of activity

 - Pertinent risk factors

-- Coping skills - Signatures and date of approval by CST members - J. Assess and periodically review treatment needs based on the adult LRP when applicable.
+- Coping skills

+- Signatures and date of approval by CST members

+- J. Assess and periodically review treatment needs based on the adult LRP when applicable.

-5.400 • Responsibilities of the Polygraph Examiner within the Team
+5.400 ♦ Responsibilities of the Polygraph Examiner within the Team